 This campaign was set up in 2017 by chefs Andrew Clarke and Doug Sanham to open up the conversation on mental health within the hospitality industry.

 I am offering this service in the hope that it will help make yoga accessible and affordable to people working in hospitality (and similar fields).

 London has a vibrant and diverse food culture, represented by an ever increasing amount of places to eat and drink.
 Bars and restaurants can be rewarding and exciting places to work but they can also be highly stressful environments.
 The effects can be felt both physically and mentally.
 An industry which was always characterised by long and irregular hours plus poor wages has become increasingly understaffed, partly because of this boom.
 Uncertainty over Brexit and lack of job security in the wake of the Covid 19 crisis have intesified the situation.
 Constantly changing shift patterns for restaurant workers can make it difficult for them to attend regular classes.
 And class prices can be prohibitive for those on low wages.

 For that reason we will deliberately schedule the classes at times which fall between shifts.
-Mid afternoons and early wekdays are often quiet times at Yoga studios.
+Mid afternoons and early weekdays are often quiet times at Yoga studios.
 Classes will will cost a donation of £5 to attend (for those who can afford it) and all proceeds will go directly to Pilot Light.
-I am launching the class as a workshop at Tri Yoga Shoreditch on Tuesday 7th July.
+After taking things online during the covid lockdowns I am pleased to be re – launching the class at Oru Space in East Dulwich on Thurssday 17th March 2022

 Perhaps you know someone who would like to attend.